Josh115/Go-Jose/README.md

 # P00 by Go Jose

 # Roster and Roles
-Selena does HTML and SQLite
+Selena does frontend and SQLite
 Gordon does SQLite
 Joshua(PM) does Flask